Denis Gorbunov: Early life

 Little is known about Gorbunov's early life, other than the fact that he was born in Chelyabinsk on 28 July 1977.
-In the early 1990s, due to the social and economic turmoil brought on by the collapse of the USSR, the Gorbunov family experienced financial struggles.
+In the early 1990s, due to the social and economic turmoil brought on by the dissolution of the Soviet Union, the Gorbunov family experienced financial struggles.
 By the mid-1990s, Gorbunov lost all interest in pursuing an education and turned to a life of crime, developing a drug addiction in the process.
 During the remainder of the 1990s, he would be repeatedly arrested on charges of theft, assault, robbery and drug possession.
 For one of these convictions, he was found guilty and trial and sentenced to 8 years imprisonment.

 In early 2004, Gorbunov was granted parole and released, whereupon he returned to Chelyabinsk.
 As he was a convicted felon, he struggled to find a decent job and resorted to doing low-skilled labour and odd jobs.
 By mid-2004, he resumed his drug habits, and due to the financial difficulties that brought on, he decided to start robbing people.
 Not long after, he started murdering his victims.